makerdiary/nrf9151-connectkit/docs/guides/programming/update-ifmcu-fw.md

 The application firmware is compatible with the UF2 Bootloader, so that you can easily update the firmware by just copying the .uf2-format file to the flash drive without using an external programmer.

 !!!
 Tip
-	The pre-built firmware is located in [firmware/ifmcu/app].
+	The pre-built firmware will be published on [GitHub Releases].
 Alternatively, you may build your own firmware by completing the steps in the [Interface MCU Firmware] documentation.

 To update the firmware, complete the following steps: